565059/ai-chatbot-aws/README.md

           wikipedia_tool = Tool.from_function(
             func=self.search_wikipedia,
             name="Wikipedia",
-            description="With this tool you can access Wikipedia to summarize or explain different topics that you don't know by default."
+            description="With this tool you can access Wikipedia to summarize different topics that you don't know."
         )

 ## ☁️ AWS Services Used